MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Bringer No. 15 - Big Nose Comedy Boogaloo Highgate

+I thought Luke Chilton was hilarious last night.
+And there was another guy (it normally takes two or three times seeing a comic before I remember their name because I am an awful person) who told some very obvious take-my-wife style jokes but he had a funny attitude.
+Woman bragging about how much sex you've had?
+Really?
+I don't see why that's funny.

 ### Friday 29th March
 I've taken a week off from comedy (doing it anyway) but that also seems to have resulted in taking time off from writing jokes.